-These are considered few advantages and disadvantages of scientific management theory.
+These are considered a few advantages and disadvantages of scientific management theory.
 Hence it is suggested to make a complete research about the theory and review if it would be suitable for the organization and later adopt it.

 “The principles of scientific management” was published in 1911 by Frederick Winslow Taylor, where this theory was applied to the management of workers.

-In order to simplify jobs, tasks are optimized and the employees are trained to perform such tasks in the best way.
+To simplify jobs, tasks are optimized and the employees are trained to perform such tasks in the best way.

 Scientific management theories have worked in many concerns and made them beneficial, though it had minimal disadvantages.